FAQ

 Is there anything to consider when using HDDRIVER with Cubase Audio?

 Cubase Audio does not handle the Falcon's SCSI bus in compliance with the SCSI standard, which can lead to issues with HDDRIVER 8 and newer.
-If the CAFFIX software, which is included in the HDDRIVER distribution, cannot put things right, the only work-around is using the last version 7.93 of the HDDRIVER 7 series.
+If the CAFFIX software, which is included in the HDDRIVER distribution, cannot put things right, the only workaround is using the last version 7.93 of the HDDRIVER 7 series.
 This version lacks many features of current versions, requires more memory and is less performant, but it is known to work with Cubase.
 Most functions of the current HDDRUTIL can also be used with HDDRIVER 7.93, by the way.

 Users of newer versions of HDDRIVER can request HDDRIVER 7.93 for free by e-mail, but should verify first whether with their hardware there are actually issues with the current HDDRIVER and Cubase.